ttkorhonen/e3pages/docs/kb/training/workbook/13_suppl_tools.md

 [iocuser@host:~]$ systemctl status conserver.service
 ```

-> Should conserver not already be running on your machine, make sure to start and enable the service: `systemctl start conserver.service`, `systemctl enable conserver.service`.
+If conserver is not already running on your machine, make sure to start and enable it with `systemctl start conserver.service` and `systemctl enable conserver.service`.

 We now have conserver running, managing a console on a UDS at `/var/run/procServ/test-ioc/control`.
 To test, we can attach to this using socat again: